DeltaWhy/michael.limiero.com/source/_posts/2015-01-26-no-news-is-good-news.markdown

 * Send a good old-fashioned SMS.
 Unlike a phone call, I can reply to it without having to leave class.

 I'm committing to this experiment until March 1 at minimum.
 At first it was going to be a January thing but I quickly realized it was going to take more time to eliminate the habits.
 I still have the reflex of Ctrl+T Facebook Ctrl+T Twitter even though I know there's not going to be anything there to see.
 Most likely on that date I'll decide to continue.
 If you're interested in trying this yourself, you can grab my Stylish script [here]({{ root_url }}/files/nonews.css).
 It's a work in progress so I may update this post as I refine it, and if you have any changes to suggest please post them in the comments.

+**Version 2 update:** I removed notifications and counts for likes, favorites, and retweets.
+The buttons are still there in case you want to do those things to someone else's post.
+I've also removed "friend update" notifications from Facebook - the ones that don't involve you in any way.
+I never liked those since they were already in my news feed, and since I'm killing my news feed they have to go now.
+Also removed the dummy items that show up while the Facebook home page is loading.

+If you think I've gone too far, I added some comments so you can delete the sections you don't want to use.